 Resident performance is monitored through written evaluations by clinical service chiefs at the end of each rotation and by psychotherapy supervisors every six months.
 The residency director meets with each resident semiannually to discuss all evaluations and to help individualize training goals.
 Clinical records are regularly reviewed to evaluate a resident's ability to record an adequate history, mental status, physical and neurological examination, justification for diagnostic and therapeutic procedures and discharge summary.

 Residents take the Psychiatric Residents In Training Examination (PRITE) each year to help assess their progress, identify strengths & weaknesses and assist in preparation for general psychiatry certification examinations taken after graduation.
-They also participate in clinical skills examinations in which they interview a patient, present the case, and answer questions about the case in the presence of a faculty member and as well as a small group of peers.
+They also participate in clinical skills examinations in which they interview a patient, present the case, and answer questions about the case.
 Faculty members, who have served as examiners for the American Board of Psychiatry and Neurology, are among those who critique the interview & its presentation.
 Research projects are a required part of the residency program and a variety of research mentors are available to assist.